dijital6/redhat-satellite-quickstart/README.md

 **Subscriptions**

+By default actication keys are created without any associated activation keys.
 You will need to edit ```defaults/activation_keys.yml``` with your subscription details for each activation key you want created.

 Example Playbook